 - Create an emergency kit.
 This includes any essential supplies you’ll need to survive for a few days.
-And don’t forget to include a list of emergency contact phone numbers too!

 - Install hurricane-proof windows and shutters.
 This is a larger upgrade that could pay off big time when it protects the inside of your home from storm wreckage.